Yash-10/ml-mapper/README.md

 # ml-mapper
-This repository contains the attempts to the evaluation task for ML4SCI's project "Machine Learning Model for the Planetary Albedo".
+This repository contains analysis for the topic "Machine Learning for the Planetary Albedo".

 ## Analysis